NuGet/docs.microsoft.com-nuget/docs/api/registration-base-url-resource.md

 message          | string           | no       | The additional details about this deprecation alternatePackage | object           | no       | The package dependency that should be used instead

-The `reasons` property should only contains strings from the following table:
+The `reasons` property must contain at least one string and should only contains strings from the following table:

 Reason       | Description
 ------------ | -----------